Project

 History

-Updated by Em Smith almost 7 years ago
+Updated by Em Smith about 7 years ago

 Since you mentioned in other bug (#4714) that you use fuzzy mapping, you mean "always strip HD" so "Film HD" is always just called "Film" even if you don't have another channel called "Film" (broadcasting in SD) with which you are merging.